Wisdom Teeth Extraction

-For patients who are suffering with wisdom teeth pain, wisdom teeth extraction may be the answer.
+For patients who are suffering with wisdom teeth pain, extraction may be the answer.
 Dr. John Dean, a dentist at Dean Dental Solutions in North Little Rock, AR, brings over 18 years experience in extractions that get patients out of pain at last.

 Wisdom Teeth Extraction Q & A